 The money you invest for your property does not go straight to Property Partners bank account but instead goes into a client monies ‘ring-fenced’ account in accordance with the FCA rules.
 Thus, if Property Partner was to go bankrupt, your money would be safe and secure and would be paid back to you.
 Your money going to this ring fenced account as opposed to property partners account is an added security feature and this gives me peace of mind!

 Just like you, hundreds, if not thousands of people view the website to see if they are interested in investing in any properties advertised.
 The beauty of crowd funding is that the whole of the property will be bought by people like me and you thus bypassing any need for debt or banks.
+If you are not having any luck and live in the Jacksonville area of Florida or anywhere for that matter, doing your research into something like jacksonville fl property management would be beneficial before committing.
 (No worrying about rising interest rates!)

 Once the property is fully funded, Property Partner will take care of the rest.
 They will buy the property on your behalf (and consequently issue you a share certificate), look for suitable tenants, collect rents and consequently take care of the sale of the house if investors choose to sell it.

 For someone like me who does not have a great understanding of property management, this is great.
+I contacted a few property managers near me to try and learn a bit more about it.
 Once I invest money, all I have to do is sit back and watch dividends flow in every year.
 This is my kind of deal!

 All properties advertised have a minimum 5 year term before they are sold.
 So after 5 years, a vote will take place involving every shareholder.
 If there is a ‘yes’ outcome the property will be sold.
 You will receive your initial investment and a proportional share of the profits if the house is sold at a profit.